elasticio/api-docs/source/includes/_contracts.md

 #### Authorization
 This request is authorized for Contract members with role `Admin` or `TenantAdmin`.
+To provide the the workspase_id as an additional perameter user must be member of given Workpsace with Admin role.

 ### URL Parameters